schauveau/lesyd/README.md

 # LeSyd - A MQTT wrapper for Sydpower/Fossibot/... portable energy stations

+LeSyd is a python scripts that translate the binary MQTT messages used by the Sydpower/Fossibot energy stations into user-friendly MQTT messages.

+LeSyd can also replace the [Fossibot Home Assistant integration](https://github.com/iamslan/fossibot).

 IMPORTANT: The connection to the Sydpower mqtt server is not yet implemented.
 For now, Lesyd requires a WiFi connection that redirects `mqtt.sydpower.com` to a local server.

 ## Changelog